jerrychangusa/APCSA/codelab.md

 * "defend" returns 0.

 ## Checkpoint 5: Calculate Life Point Cost
-**Write a helper method** that takes as input a player's valid move and an opponent's valid move and returns the amount of life points to deduct from the player.
+Write a method with the following signature that takes as input a player's valid move and an opponent's valid move and returns the amount of life points to deduct from the player.

+**public static int getLifePointsCost(String move);**

-Use the table from "Rules of hte Game" to determine which scenarios will result in a life point dedcution.
+Use the table from "Rules of the Game" to determine which scenarios will result in a life point dedcution.

-The helper method written here can be used to deduct life points from either the player or the computer.
+The getLifePointsCost method can be used to deduct life points for either the player or the computer.

 ## Checkpoint 6: Begin a Turn
-1. In the main method, begin the game by calling the helper method from **Checkpoint 1**.
+1. In the main method, begin the game by calling **printPoints**.
-2. Prompt the user for a move by calling the helper method from **Checkpoint 2**.
+2. Prompt the user for a move by calling **getUserMove**.
-3. Get the computer's move by calling the helper method from **Checkpoint 3**.
+3. Get the computer's move by calling **getComputerMove**.
-4. Deduct or increase the player's energy points by calling the helper method from **Checkpoint 4**.
+4. Deduct or increase the player's energy points by calling **getEnergyPointsCost**.
-5. Deduct or increase the computer's energy points by calling the helper method from **Checkpoint 4**.
+5. Deduct or increase the computer's energy points by calling **getEnergyPointsCost**.
-6. Deduct or increase the players's life points by calling the helper method from **Checkpoint 5**.
+6. Deduct or increase the players's life points by calling **getLifePointsCost**.
-7. Deduct or increase the computer's life points by calling the helper method from **Checkpoint 5**.
+7. Deduct or increase the computer's life points by calling **getLifePointsCost**.
-8. Print the result of the move by calling the helper method from **Checkpoint 1**
+8. Print the result of the move by calling **printPoints**

 ## Checkpoint 7: Continue the Game
 Add a for loop to the main method to ensure that 30 turns can be played.
+Be sure to print the turn number before each turn.

 ## Checkpoint 8: Determine Winner
 Within the for loop, check the life points for each player.
 If any life points are lost, be sure to reset that player's energy points before the next turn.